coderefinery/manuals/team-teaching.rst

 With more than one person, there is a risk of seeming uncoordinated when the team doesn't know who is supposed to move the lesson forward.
-It's not bad to have short discussions to decide what to do next, it makes the show seem interactive.
+It's not bad to have short discussions to decide what to do next, it makes the show seem interactive and like it is responding to learner needs.
 But if it happens too much, it becomes noticeable.

-As quoted above, you could adopt a principle which exists in many domains: at any time, only one person is in control.
-Implemented in team teaching, it becomes: *you explicitly know who is in control* (the **director**).  *The director is responsible for understanding the current situation and checking with other instructors, but in when you just need to something and no one has strong opinions, you don't debate, the director decides.*  The main difference of Model 1 and Model 2 above is "is the director the one mainly explaining new material, or the one asking questions".
-There are also multiple layers of director: there may be the director for the whole course, and the director/"conn" for the lesson.
+As quoted above, you could adopt a principle which exists in many
+domains: at any time, only one person is in control (we call them the "primary").  *This person is responsible for understanding the current situation and checking with other instructors, but in when you just need to something and no one has strong opinions, you don't debate, the primary decides.*

+Note there can be "primary" for the whole lesson preparation, that is different than the "primary" for some sections.

 We can't tell you what works best for you.
-But the models above and thinking about who the director is should let you have an efficient discussion to decide your model.
-The need for a director is why we don't recommend fully equal co-teachers.
+But models 1 and 2 above tend to work very well and give a clear "primary".
+The need for someone to "have the conn" is why we don't recommend fully equal co-teachers.
 Instead, divide the course into parts and use the two models for each part.

 - Of course, there are other roles in a workshop.

-  - The **HackMD watcher** pays particular attention to the audience questions.
+  - The **Notes manager** pays particular attention to the audience questions.
 They might be a different person from the co-teachers and they can interrupt anytime.
-  - The **Meeting host** manages the meeting itself.
+  - The **director** manages the flow of the course itself.
   - The Director could be completely separate from the people on screen, and somehow sending signals to the teachers as needed.
-    But, unlike scripted media, the course reacts more to the audience and it is better for the director to be in the lecture.

 - If you ever go off-plan, that's OK.
 You can discuss during the lecture so the audience can know what you are doing and why.
 You